bymavc/kbm-api/README.md

-# KBM Web Server Application
+# KBM API

 KBM stands for Knowledge Base Manager and is a project for Webmaster class at University.
 The project is divided in two parts.
-The first one is a [Client Web Application](https://github.com/bymavc/kbm-web) and the second one is this Web Server Application.
+The first one is a [Client Web Application](https://github.com/bymavc/kbm-web) and the second one is this API.

 ### Concept
 The concept of this application could be described like "A GitHub only for documents" and it works like this.